 Katie is a partner in the private client and tax team.

-She moved from the London office to Hong Kong in 2010.
+She moved from the London office to Hong Kong in 2010, and is the regional divisional leader for the APAC private client and tax team.
 Her practice involves tax, trust and estate planning for wealthy international families.

-She has particular expertise in assisting clients with the establishment of private trust company structures and related fiduciary and governance issues.
+She has particular expertise in assisting clients with the establishment of complex trust structures, including private trust company structures, and related fiduciary and governance issues.
 Katie has advised a number of families in relation to the creation and ongoing running of single family offices.

 Track record